ng-Classic/ng-classic/aio/content/guide/form-validation.md

 In template-driven forms, add a directive to the template, where the directive wraps the validator function.
 For example, the corresponding `ForbiddenValidatorDirective` serves as a wrapper around the `forbiddenNameValidator`.

-Angular Classicrecognizes the directive's role in the validation process because the directive registers itself with the `NG_VALIDATORS` provider, as shown in the following example.
+Angular Classic recognizes the directive's role in the validation process because the directive registers itself with the `NG_VALIDATORS` provider, as shown in the following example.
 `NG_VALIDATORS` is a predefined provider with an extensible collection of validators.

 <code-example header="shared/forbidden-name.directive.ts (providers)" path="form-validation/src/app/shared/forbidden-name.directive.ts" region="directive-providers"></code-example>

-The directive class then implements the `Validator` interface, so that it can easily integrate with Angular Classicforms.
+The directive class then implements the `Validator` interface, so that it can easily integrate with Angular Classic forms.
 Here is the rest of the directive to help you get an idea of how it all comes together.

 <code-example header="shared/forbidden-name.directive.ts (directive)" path="form-validation/src/app/shared/forbidden-name.directive.ts" region="directive"></code-example>